olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

   }
 ```

-Your `render()` method will be called by `Lit-Element` upon initialization of your custom element — and after each <em>significant</em> update to the values of its observed attributes and properties (more about this hereafter).
+Your `render()` method will be called by `Lit-Element` upon initialization of your custom element — and after each _significant_ update to the values of its observed attributes and properties (more about this hereafter).

 ### Registering the custom element definition